Ergoplym/InertialKinematicsUnlocked/README.md

 > **Status:** early / research-grade.
 Contributions welcome.

 ## What’s in this repo
+- compiled version IKU.exe for windows
 - `iku/` — Python source
 -        - environment.yaml
 -        — logo

+Instructions - Download the Zip File 'IKU' and extract.
+Click IKU.exe and the application should load.
+Follow the on-screen instructions.

 This project has been designed around streaming data in from xsens awinda IMUs.
 If you can stream data from your IMUs then I'm sure you can build a module to import it into the application.